How fruitless to be ever thinking

 There was once a man named César Ritz who became famous for his extravagantly decorated and furnished hotels designed to serve the upper echelon of world travelers.
 His last name soon became so associated with such finery that it became an adjective: ritzy.
 Much later when Nabisco (the NAtional BIScuit COmpany) patented a new kind of fancy cracker that could be used for hors d'oeuvres and the like, it is no wonder they chose the name Ritz.
 Whenever we have the desire to live like the rich if only for a night, we’re “Putting on the Ritz.”

 That song, written by White Christmas creator Irving Berlin in 1929, has gained popularity through the years with the help of Hollywood’s finest, like Clark Gable and Fred Astaire.
-Decades later, it was given new life—literally—in Mel Brook’s Young Frankenstein and its latest cover prompted a flash mob in Moscow, where it sounds like they may are really saying "Putin on the Ritz."
+Decades later, it was given new life—literally—in Mel Brook’s Young Frankenstein and its latest cover prompted a flash mob in Moscow, where it sounds like they are not saying "Putting" but "Putin on the Ritz."

-Something tells me that President Ronald Reagan would never have envisioned such a sight just two decades after the fall of the Berlin Wall.
+Something tells me that President Ronald Reagan would never have envisioned such a sight just two decades after the fall of the Iron Curtain and Berlin Wall.
 At this Youtube link you can spend much time watching various covers of "Putting on the Ritz.".

 After you've had your fill of this song at the screens and links above, come back to the subject at hand...

 If a man named César Ritz had not had such fine taste in hotel interiors or if his name had been Walter Lebowski, odds are that the hotel chain of that name would not have have become a fancy adjective nor inspired Irving Berlin's song (nor even the cracker).